FormidableLabs/react-native-zephyr/docs/quick-start.md

 };
 ```

-## Step 3: Create a Style Buddy
+## Step 3: Create a Zephyr

 Then use the `createStyleBuddy` method to generate styling helpers.
-We recommend you have a single Style Buddy instance for your entire app, so it's best to create your buddy in a dedicated file and export what you need for the rest of your app to consume.
+We recommend you have a single Zephyr instance for your entire app, so it's best to create your buddy in a dedicated file and export what you need for the rest of your app to consume.

 ```ts title="styles.ts"
 import { createStyleBuddy } from "react-native-zephyr";